Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-WIP-API-GET-DATA.md

 - We have the necessity of learn about API REST

 # Unresolved questions
-- In this RFC we don't talk about **how this data will be saved** to _Data Monitorin_ team
+- In this RFC we don't talk about **how this data will be saved** to _Data Monitoring_ team
-- Who has teh responsability of _Accountless Users_?
+- Who has the responsability of _Accountless Users_?
-- How we difference between _normal user_ an _host user_?
 - _Place_ and _Booking_ has data of _Review_, whic one we should be use?